Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much will my North Carolina auto dealer bond cost?

-The amount a car dealer will pay for a surety bond is subject to underwriting and depends on a soft review of his or her credit report.
+The cost of a surety bond for a car dealer is subject to underwriting and depends on a review of his or her qualifications.
 Highly qualified applicants are typically approved for just 1-3% of their bond amount.
+For example, a dealer with excellent credit could pay as little as $500 for a $50,000 dealership surety bond.

 Auto dealers in North Carolina must post an additional $25,000 bond for each subsequent business location.

 Give us a call at 1 (800) 308-4358 or fill out an online bond request form to get started!

 Fill out an online bond request form now to connect with our team of experts.
 We’ll work hard to get you the bond you need quickly, easily and accurately.

-By posting this surety bond, principals (vehicle dealers) guarantee that they will comply with not only all local, state and federal laws but also tax and judgment guidelines pertaining to North Carolina auto dealers.
+By posting this surety bond, principals (vehicle dealers) guarantee that they will comply with not only all local, state, and federal laws but also tax and judgment guidelines pertaining to North Carolina auto dealers.
 If the dealer or any of his or her employees commit fraud or other unlawful or unethical acts while on the job, the surety bond will protect all harmed parties from financial loss up to the full penal sum of the bond.
-Prohibited acts under this bond include: